-Radical reform calls for an active involvement of the government.
-The governments are obliged to provide and protect the communication rights of people.
-Funds that are currently awarded to the media, either directly or indirectly, are public funds, but in reality those state subsidies finance media owners whose only goal is to increase profit rather than ensure a quality public debate.
-Accordingly, the media subsidizing system should be revised and the governments should provide public sources and media policy instruments that would ensure a long-term and sustainable operation, development and flourishing of the public and non-profit media.
+The crisis fully brought to light all the pitfalls of the current funding methods.
+The media's dependence on advertising revenue inevitably puts them in the service of commercial interests, and their dependence on public funds is too often exploited by the political elites which use media power to fulfil their own goals.
+The funding that is currently awarded to the media, either directly or indirectly, is public funding, but in reality those state subsidies finance media owners whose only goal is to increase profit rather than to ensure the quality of public debate.
+Accordingly, the media subsidy system should be revised, and governments should provide public sources and media policy instruments that would ensure long-term, sustainable operation, development and flourishing of the public and non-profit media.